gpardo93/GifTastic/README.md

 **Technologies Used**

--AJAX for API GET requests
+* AJAX for API GET requests

--GIPHY API
+* GIPHY API

--Jquery for Dom Manipulation
+* Jquery for Dom Manipulation

--Bootstrap for Page Layout
+* Bootstrap for Page Layout

--Google Fonts
+* Google Fonts